Rios, Texas: History

-Permanent settlement in the area predates the independent Republic of Texas and Texas statehood, but a community did not begin to develop at the site until the 1890s.
+Permanent settlement in the area antedates the independent Republic of Texas and Texas statehood, but a community did not begin to develop at the site until the 1890s.
 The community was initially known as La Gloria, but by the time a post office was established in the late 1930s, that name had already been taken.
 Felipe V. Rios, who eventually became postmaster, then suggested the name Vera after a local rancher, Saturnino Vera.
 That name, however, was also in use by another community in northern Texas.
-His final submission was the name Rios, after his family whose roots in the area date back to the late 19th century, which was approved by postal authorities.
+His final submission was the name Rios, after his family, whose roots in the area date back to the late 19th century, which was approved by postal authorities.

 Rios had an estimated population of 75 with four businesses in the early 1940s.
 The population remained at that level for the remainder of the 20th century.
 By 2000, the community was dispersed and the number of inhabitants had risen to 100.